vtavarez/victortavarez.dev/README.md

 ├── src
 │   ├── components          # Components
 │   │   │── common          # Common components
-│   │   │── page            # Components used for different pages.
+│   │   │── landing         # Components used for landing page
 │   │   └── theme           # Header & Footer
-│   └── pages               # Pages
+│   │─── pages              # Pages
+│   └──── templates         # Tempalates
+│         │── article       # Tempalate used for blog posts
+│         │── blog          # Template used for blog page
+│         │── tag           # Tempalte used for Tag page
+│         └── tags          # Template used for Tags page
+│
 └── static                  # Icons, favicon & SVG illustrations
 ```